sydneywade/Data-Science-Final-Project/README.md

 ## **Data Science Final Project**
 ### **Project Overview**
 This repository contains the final project from my Data Science course at Tulane University done in Jupyter notebooks.
-The goal of the project is to use skills and concepts learned in the data science course to examine variables associated with areas of high short-term rental property density in New Orleans and predict the likelihood of a short-term rental property being in lose proximity to grocery stores or bars.
+The goal of the project is to use skills and concepts learned in the data science course to examine variables associated with areas of high short-term rental property density in New Orleans and predict the likelihood of a short-term rental property being in close proximity to grocery stores or bars.

 ### **Key Features**
 - Data: the primary dataset comes from the City of New Orleans Open Data portal (data.nola.gov) and contains information about short-term rental permit requests and the property status